jncraton/artificial-intelligence-cpsc3520/readme.md

 Course Catalog Description
 --------------------------
-This course introduces a range of topics in artificial intelligence including classical search algorithms, knowledge bases and logical inference, bayesian networks and statistical inference, Kalman filters, and machine learning.
+This course introduces a range of topics in artificial intelligence including classical search algorithms, knowledge bases and logical inference, Bayesian networks and statistical inference, and machine learning.
 Emphasis is given to applications of these techniques.
 Students are required to implement many of the algorithms discussed throughout the course in the form of multiple larger projects.

 Required Resources
 ------------------